danny-simon/Daniel-Simon-s-Cybersecurity-learning-Lab/README.md

 - Share notes, configurations, and commands
 - Upload practice labs and small projects
 - Collaborate with others interested in cybersecurity

+## working with SQL

+In this task, information were obtained on employee devices because the team needs to update them.
+The information that needed is in the machines table in the organization database.
+Below is an image of the task.

 ##  Contact Me